-Following a consultation process with the major users and providers of this product, the Australian Property Institute has issued a revised Restricted Assessment Supporting Memorandum and Proforma effective from 1 July 2014.
+Following a consultation process with the major users and providers of this product, the API has issued a revised Restricted Assessment Supporting Memorandum (RASM) and Pro-Forma report effective from 1 July 2014.

-The revision brings the document into line with current industry practices and the Australian Banking & Finance Industry Residential Valuation Standing Instructions for PropertyPRO, Restricted Valuation and Progress Inspection Reports.
+The revision brings the document into line with current industry practices and the Australian Banking & Finance Industry Residential Valuation Standing Instructions for PropertyPRO, Restricted Valuation and Progress Inspection Reports (ABFI RVSI).
+Changes include: